withastro/docs/RECIPES.md

 ## More Recipes page

 This landing page shows how-to guides that don't fit in the above categories.

 The Official Recipes section is for officially maintained recipes, found in the `src/content/guides/recipes` folder.
+Like the rest of our docs, these must meet the standards of our Writing Guide and require long-term maintenance to make sure they're up to date.

+### Official Recipes

+The Official Recipes section is for officially maintained recipes, found in the `src/content/guides/recipes` folder, that do not fit into one of our pre-existing categories.
 Like the rest of our docs, these must meet the standards of our [Writing Guide](https://github.com/withastro/docs/blob/main/WRITING.md) and require long-term maintenance to make sure they're up to date.

 Community Recipes are for external links that fit the definition of a recipe: short, focused how-to guides.
 This lets us include community resources without requiring long-term maintenance.

-### Is my guide a recipe?

-Our recipe format is inspired by Diataxis's [how-to guides](https://diataxis.fr/how-to-guides/).
-Recipes:

-- Provide step-by-step instructions
-- Meet a user at a specific starting point (see our [Prerequisites](https://docs.astro.build/en/recipes/build-forms-api/#prerequisites) sections)
-- Explain how to accomplish a specific task
-- Use real-world examples

-See our [HTML Forms](https://docs.astro.build/en/recipes/build-forms-api/) recipe as an example.
-It teaches a specific, practical goal (how to build and handle a form).
-It provides an example that can be modified and incorporated into your project.
-It uses step-by-step instructions and keeps explanations to a minimum.

-### Community Recipes

-You can share a published recipe in our “Community Recipes” section.
-This includes posts on a personal or company blog, or on your preferred blogging platform like [DEV.to](https://dev.to/).
-This follows the IndieWeb principle of “Publish (on your) Own Site, Syndicate Elsewhere” (often abbreviated to [POSSE](https://indieweb.org/POSSE)).

-After you publish your article, [open a PR adding a link to this page](https://github.com/withastro/docs/edit/main/src/content/docs/en/recipes.mdx).

-### Official Recipes

 To add an official recipe: